gvghbhj/advent_of_code_2024/README.md

 # advent_of_code_2024
-My solutions to advent of code 2024
+The following are my solutions to advent of code 2024, labeled by day.